 Note that homeowners’ insurance generally covers this type of damage.

 Q. 3-2 What if my neighbor’s tree hits my house?

 Same as above.
-If the tree was healthy and it fell due to high winds during the disaster, your neighbor is not responsible.
-If the tree was in poor condition prior to the disaster, your neighbor should have had the tree removed or taken other reasonable measures prior to the storm.
-The dispute is likely one over home insurance—if your neighbor is not responsible, your insurance should cover you; if it was your neighbor’s responsibility, your neighbor’s insurance should cover you.
+If the tree was healthy and it fell due to high winds during the disaster, your neighbor is likely not responsible.
+If the tree was in poor condition prior to the disaster, your neighbor probably should have had the tree removed or taken other reasonable measures prior to the storm.
+The dispute over who should cover this damage is likely one about home insurance—if your neighbor is not responsible, your insurance should cover you; if your neighbor is responsible, your neighbor’s insurance should cover you.
 As a practical matter, it may be easier to claim on your insurance and let your insurance company pursue any claim that may exist against your neighbor.

 Q. 3-3 No trees came down during the disaster, but I’m sick of picking up limbs out of my yard from my neighbor’s tree.
 And I’m worried about the next storm; that tree looks awful.
 What can I do?

-You can cut the limbs that grow onto your property, but you cannot kill the tree.
-The tree owner may have the responsibility for removing a dead or diseased tree prior to a storm, but you cannot take on that job yourself.
-Rather, you should inform your neighbor of the dangerous condition of the tree and request that they address the problem.
-If they fail to do so and you end up with damage (like the examples above), you will be able to recover damages from the tree owner.
+You can cut limbs that grow onto your property, but you cannot kill the tree.
+The tree owner may be responsible for removing a dead or diseased tree prior to a storm, but you cannot take on that responsibility yourself.
+Rather, you should inform your neighbor of the dangerous condition of the tree and request that your neighbor address the problem.
+If your neighbor fails to do so and you end up with damage (as in the examples above), you will likely be able to recover damages from the tree owner.

 Q. 3-4 Can I make my neighbor trim the tree branches that hang onto my property?